 OpenSky® cards operate on a fully digital and mobile platform with all marketing and application procedures conducted through its website or mobile application.
-OpenSky® credit cards have floating interest rates, which are beneficial in a rising rate environment, and we believe the OpenSky® secured credit card product may provide a counter-cyclical benefit as more people enter its target segment of credit rebuilders during an economic downturn.
+OpenSky® credit cards have floating interest rates, which are beneficial to us in a rising rate environment, and we believe the OpenSky® secured credit card product may provide a counter-cyclical benefit as more people may wish to enter its target segment of credit rebuilders during an economic downturn.
 Credit card eligibility for all product offerings is based on identity and income verification.
-Our prior experience has shown that approximately 19% of our secured credit cards will experience a charge-off within the first year of issuance primarily due to the relative inexperience of this under-banked population in effectively managing credit card debt.
-As of December 31, 2021, approximately 13.5% of our secured credit card portfolio was delinquent by 30 days or more.
+Our prior experience has shown that approximately 20% of our secured credit cards will experience a charge-off within the first year of issuance primarily due to the relative inexperience of this under-banked population in effectively managing credit card debt.
+As of December 31, 2022, approximately 12.7% of our secured credit card portfolio was delinquent by 30 days or more.

 Capital Bank evaluates its OpenSky® customers using analytics that track consumer behaviors and score each customer on risk and behavior metrics.
-These real-time monitoring capabilities give our management insight into the credit trends of our portfolio on a consumer by consumer basis, allowing them to identify potential fraud situations and mitigate any associated losses, as well as to obtain insights into how to optimize the profitability and life cycle of each account.
+These real-time monitoring capabilities give our management insight into the credit trends of our portfolio on a consumer-by-consumer basis, allowing us to identify potential fraud situations and mitigate any associated losses, as well as to obtain insights into how to optimize the profitability and life cycle of each account.
 The model utilizes data proprietary to Capital Bank.